TWLan/Issues/README.md

 Feature | Reason
 ------- | ------
 Premium Points | Premium features are available to everyone anyway.
-Account Manager | That's basically a bot playing for you then.
+Account Manager | The account manager is basically a bot.